23 Nov Benefits of Oblique Lateral Lumbar Interbody Fusion (OLLIF)

 No. 7: Early Mobility

-Because oblique lateral lumbar fusion procedures are minimally invasive, patients are able to get up sooner, walk around better, and return home quicker.
+Because oblique lateral lumbar fusion procedures are minimally invasive keyhole, patients are able to get up sooner, walk around better, and return home quicker.
 OLLIF is done on an outpatient basis, which allows for the patient to be discharged the same day.

 No. 8: Is a Common Surgery